 Serving about one-fifth the travelers of SFO, Oakland International Airport (OAK), has just 32 gates in two terminals, making it easy to get where you’re going.
 Low ceilings and gray terrazzo can make the airport feel cramped, but Oakland makes up for what it lacks in glitz with convenience and savings.
 No-frills carrier Southwest is the biggest player here, making airfares competitive.

-Oakland International also almost exactly the same distance from Sonoma as SFO—only 58 miles via the Richmond San Rafael Bridge.
-Shuttle buses serve the airport’s rental car center around the clock from Terminal 1 (Alaska, American, Allegiant, Boutique, Delta, Hawaiian, JetBlue, Norwegian, SATA, Spirit and Volaris airlines) and Terminal 2 (Southwest).
+Oakland International is almost exactly the same distance from Sonoma as SFO—only 58 miles via the Richmond San Rafael Bridge.
+Shuttle buses serve the airport’s rental car center around the clock from Terminal 1 (Alaska, Allegiant, Contour, Delta, Frontier, Hawaiian, Spirit and Volaris airlines) and Terminal 2 (Southwest).

 Best Choice for Avoiding Crowds: Sacramento International Airport